 Local dimming is available in SDR as well as HDR.
 In SDR, the SDR Variable Backlight option must be enabled.
 In SDR the peak brightness is limited to 300 cd/m², so the impact of local dimming is less noticeable.

-Good peak brightness with SDR content.
-There is very little fluctuation in brightness with different content.
+Decent peak brightness with SDR content.
+There's very little fluctuation in brightness with different content.
 The Acer X27 is bright enough for most rooms but may have difficulty overcoming glare in a brightly lit room.

 Excellent gray uniformity.
-There is very little dirty screen effect and almost no visible banding.
+There's very little dirty screen effect and almost no visible banding.
 The corners of the screen are slightly darker than the rest, which can be noticeable when browsing the web in a dark room, but this shouldn't be a problem for most people.
 In near-dark scenes, there are no noticeable issues with the gray uniformity.

-Bad black uniformity on the Acer X27.
-There is severe clouding throughout the screen and backlight bleed in a few spots along the bottom edge.
-With local dimming enabled, the rest of the screen is effectively dimmed but there is still significant clouding around the test cross due to the size of the dimming zones.
+The Acer Predator X27 has bad black uniformity.
+There's severe clouding throughout the screen, and the backlight is bleeding through in a few spots along the bottom edge.
+With local dimming enabled, the darker areas of the screen are dimmed properly, but there's significant clouding around the test cross due to the size of the dimming zones.